-The path going forwards wasn't going to be clear and uneventful.
+The path going forwards WASN'T going to be clear and uneventful.
 The chances of that being the case was slim.
 But as the fear and despair threatened to seep back into my forethoughts...
-I took a step back, and asked myself why she'd told me that.
+I took a step back, and asked myself WHY she'd told me that.

-It seemed cruel, crass and abrupt at first.
-But it was no less true.
+It seemed cruel, crass and certainly, abrupt, at first.
+But it was no less true, despite all that.

 These obstacles and hurdles were gonna be there anyways.
-I had a choice.
+But I had a choice.

-I could either linger on the pain and suffering, pretend, or hope that it wasn't going to come, or else, I could prepare for when it did, and ask myself now, rather than when I'd be clutching my knees to my chest in agony, what I should be focusing on to help pull myself out of this.
+I could either linger on the pain and suffering, pretend, or hope that it wasn't going to come, OR, I could prepare for when it did, and ask myself now, rather than when I'd be clutching my knees to my chest in agony, what I should be focusing on to help pull myself out of this.

-Acknowledging my suffering, and the obstacles in my journey didn't mean they'd have power over me.
+Acknowledging my suffering, and the obstacles in my journey didn't mean I'd collapse in a heap, or that they'd exert some dominating power over me.